mattmc3/zsh_unplugged/README.md

 Here is an sample [.zshrc](https://github.com/mattmc3/zsh_unplugged/blob/main/examples/zshrc.zsh).

-### :question: Could I use this to make a mico-zsh-plugin-manager?
+### :question: Could I use this to make a micro-zsh-plugin-manager?

 Yes!
 This project uses the [unlicense](https://unlicense.org/).
 Feel free to use this code anywhere.
 Or, if you prefer to use something already built and supported, this